 How should you bring up the topic of breaking up?

-This is tough to do even in person, but the least you can do is give your partner a heads up that they've got some not-so-great news coming their way.
+This is tough to do even in person, but the least you can do is give your partner a heads up that you've got something not-so-great to tell them.
 Sullivan says if you know their schedule, you can try to take this into account, aiming not to distract them from any major events like a midterm or job interview.
-If you don't know their schedule, it's better to play it safe and save your news for later in the day when they're less likely to be preoccupied.
+If you don't know their schedule, it's better to play it safe and save your conversation for later in the day when they're less likely to be preoccupied.

 "Send them a text at the end of the day or on a night you know they don't have any commitments, letting them know you have something you'd like to discuss about the relationship.
 Ask them to call you when they're home and available," says Sullivan.
 By your text, they'll be able to deduce the nature of the conversation to come, especially if things haven't been great between you two.
 Sullivan adds, "They'll have a chance to briefly process how things might go and form a reaction they feel is appropriate."